philc/vimium/README.md

 -  Many of the less-used commands are now marked as "advanced" and hidden in the help dialog by default, so that the core command set is more focused and approachable.
 -  Improvements to link hinting.
--  Bugfixes.
+-  Bug fixes.

 1.21 (2010-10-24)

--  Critical bugfix for an excluded URLs regression due to frame support.
+-  Critical bug fix for an excluded URLs regression due to frame support.

 1.20 (2010-10-24)